helgoboss/helgobox/doc/user-guide.md

       "Incremental buttons" mode.

-Before you go ahead and do that for each control element, you might want to check out what this is good for: Navigate back to the "main mappings" compartment, learn the source of some main mapping and touch the control element that you have just mapped: Take note how ReaLearn will assign a *virtual* source this time, not a MIDI source!
+Before you go ahead and do that for each control element, you might want to check out what this is good for: Navigate back to the *main* compartment, learn the source of some main mapping and touch the control element that you have just mapped: Take note how ReaLearn will assign a *virtual* source this time, not a MIDI source!
 It will also display the name of the control element as source label.
 Now, let's say at some point you swap your controller device with another one that has a similar layout, all you need to do is switch the controller preset and you are golden!
 You